MrMPM/Claw-Machine-Arduino-Mega/README.md

 Added sketch with MANUAL MODE, which can be toggled while there's no credits available, instructions within sketch.

-Added rotary encoder for adjusting game time limit (stored in eeprom), updated messages displayed.
+Added rotary encoder for adjusting game time limit (stored in eeprom), updated messages displayed, added pushbuttons leds.